AlessandroLiscio/KE_Soil_Heritage/README.md

  - LodLive: **not implemented yet**

 ## Without Docker
-The ontologies files can still be created without using Docker, by following the next steps.
+The ontologies files can still be created without using Docker by following the next steps.

 ### Virtual Environmment
 It is suggested that developers interested in editing the project without Docker,